dgraph-io/dgraph-docs/docusaurus-docs/docs/cli/alpha.md

                                     (default "use-system-ca=true; client-auth-type=VERIFYIFGIVEN; internal-port=false;")
       --tmp string                 Directory to store temporary buffers. (default "t") --trace string               Trace options
-                                       datadog=; URL of Datadog to send OpenCensus traces.
-As of now, the trace exporter does not support annotation logs and discards them. jaeger=; URL of Jaeger to send OpenCensus traces. ratio=0.01; The ratio of queries to trace.
+                                       datadog=; URL of Datadog to send OpenTelemetry traces.
+As of now, the trace exporter does not support annotation logs and discards them. jaeger=; URL of Jaeger or other OpenTelemetry-compatible trace collector to send OpenTelemetry traces. ratio=0.01; The ratio of queries to trace. service=; Custom service name for tracing.
+If set, overrides the default (dgraph.alpha/dgraph.zero).
                                     (default "ratio=0.01; jaeger=; datadog=;")
       --vault string               Vault options
                                        acl-field=; Vault field containing ACL key.